galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

 Moseley, L., G.A.
 McKinley, A. Nguyen, D. Carroll, D. Menemenlis.
 Using a data constrained regional model to understand Labrador Sea oxygen dynamics, in prep.

+Wong, S.C.W., G.A.
+McKinley, and R. Seager.
+Six decades of variability in the ocean carbon sink, in prep.

 ### Thesis